EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 + **lm**{: style="color: blue"}: a density functional band program [based on the Atomic Spheres Approximation](/docs/code/asaoverview/) (ASA).
 It requires a companion program **lmstr**{: style="color: blue"} to make structure constants for it.
 A basic tutorial can be found [here](/tutorial/asa/lm_pbte_tutorial/).
 There is an MPI version, **lm-MPIK**{: style="color: blue"}.

-+ **lmgf**{: style="color: blue"}: a density functional band program based on the ASA, using a Green's function formalism.
++ **lmgf**{: style="color: blue"}: a density functional [Green's function code based on the ASA](/docs/code/lmgf/).
 Its unique contribution to the suite is that it permits the calculation of magnetic exchange interactions, and has an implementation of the coherent potential approximation to treat chemical and/or spin disorder.
-A basic tutorial can be found [here](/tutorial/lmgf/lmgf/).
+A tutorial can be found [here](/tutorial/lmgf/lmgf/).
 There is an MPI version, **lmgf-MPIK**{: style="color: blue"}.

 + **lmpg**{: style="color: blue"}: a program similar to **lmgf**{: style="color: blue"}, but it is designed for layered structures with periodic boundary conditions in